khawarizmus/hijri-week-calendar-proposal/content.typ

 - A short year consists of 50 full weeks, summing up to 350 days.
 - A long year encompasses 51 full weeks, totaling 357 days.

 This structure contrasts with the typical Hijri year, which generally spans 354 or 355 days.
-The delineation into short and long years is instrumental for maintaining temporal alignment within the Hijri-Week Calendar system, accommodating variations in the lunar cycle over extended periods.
+The delineation into short and long years is instrumental for maintaining temporal alignment within the Hijri week calendar system, accommodating variations in the lunar cycle over extended periods.

 == Weeks Numbering Rules